 Without any doubt, service quality is very important component in any service delivery activity.
 This is especially so, to service provider a customer's evaluation of service quality and the resulting level of satisfaction are perceived to affect bottom line measures of organization's success.
-Customer expectations are beliefs about a service that serve as standards against which service performance is judged; which customer thinks a service quality is, we need to understand what Quality is and it's concept as a whole.
+Customer expectations are beliefs about a service that serve as standards against which service performance is judged; which customer thinks a service provider should offer, rather than on what might be on offer (Parasuraman et al., 1985).
+To understand what service quality is, we need to understand what Quality is and it's concept as a whole.
 Understanding the term "Quality" will reveal that the concept has been defined in many different ways and with different emphasis by the various quality gurus and writers on the subject.
 Quality is an elusive and indistinct construct.
 Parasuraman et al., (1985) has defined service quality as the ability of the organization to meet or exceed customer expectations.
-It is the difference between customer expectations with their perceptions of service delivered by the suppliers (Desta, 2008).
+It is the difference between customer expectations of service and perceived service.
+Perceived service quality results from comparisons by customers' expectations with their perceptions of service delivered by the suppliers (Desta, 2008).
 If expectations are greater than performance, then perceived quality is less than satisfactory and hence customer dissatisfaction occurs (Parasuraman et al., 1985).